Brazilian architect Oscar Niemeyer dies, aged 104

 | RIO DE JANEIRO

-Niemeyer had been battling kidney and stomach ailments in a Rio de Janeiro hospital since early November.
-His death was the result of a lung infection developed this week, the hospital said, little more than a week before he would have turned 105.
+Niemeyer had been battling kidney ailments and pneumonia for nearly a month in a Rio de Janeiro hospital.
+His death was confirmed by a hospital spokesperson.

-President Dilma Rousseff, whose office sits among the landmark buildings Niemeyer designed for the modernist capital city of Brasilia, paid tribute by calling him "a revolutionary, the mentor of a new architecture, beautiful, logical, and, as he himself defined it, inventive."

 Starting in the 1930s, Niemeyer's career spanned nine decades.
-His distinctive glass and white-concrete buildings include such landmarks as the U.N.
-Secretariat in New York, the Communist Party headquarters in Paris and the Roman Catholic Cathedral in Brasilia.
+His distinctive glass and white-concrete buildings include such landmarks as the United Nations Secretariat in New York, the Communist Party headquarters in Paris and the Roman Catholic Cathedral in Brasilia.

 He won the 1988 Pritzker Architecture Prize, considered the "Nobel Prize of Architecture" for the Brasilia cathedral.
-Its "Crown of Thorns" cupola fills the church with light and a sense of soaring grandeur even though most of the building is underground.
+Its "Crown of Thorns" cupola fills the church with light and a sense of soaring grandeur despite the fact that most of the building is underground.

 It was one of dozens of public structures he designed for Brazil's made-to-order capital, a city that helped define "space-age" style.